-Supplies can also be connected to the input pins purely for ADC readback, even though they might go above the expected supervisory range limits (but not above 6 V, because this violates the absolute maximum ratings on these pins).
+Supplies can also be connected to the input pins purely for ADC readback, even though they might go above the expected supervisory range limits (as long as they are not above 6 V, because this violates the absolute maximum ratings on these pins).
 For instance, a 1.5 V supply connected to the VX1 pin can be correctly read out as an ADC code of approximately 3/4 full scale, but it always sits above any supervisory limits that can be set on that pin.
 The maximum setting for the REFIN pin is 2.048 V.